 Director of Aquatics

 Kim Bowling is in her fifth year of management of the everyday operations of the Forest Park Aquatic Center including hiring and pool aesthetic and mechanical maintenance.
 She was a Noblesville Swim coach for 15 years and is dedicated to the success of the local, regional and national swim and dive programs.

-Greg Conner is vice president of Global Sales and Operations for Bastian Solutions, a global leader in advanced automation systems.
+Greg Conner is Senior Vice President of Corporate Development for Carmel based Bastian Solutions, a global leader in advanced automation systems.
 His involvement with the Friends of Central Pool and the Forest Park Aquatic Center dates back to 1990 when he was an 8-year-old member of the Noblesville Swim Club.
 Conner has worked at the Forest Park Aquatic Center in a variety of roles while growing up including lifeguard, head guard, assistant manager, and director of operations.

 In addition to his involvement with the Forest Park Aquatic Center, he is active in his community and currently serves as president of Conner Prairie’s Horizon Council.
 Conner also volunteers his time with The Alpha Delta Chapter of Theta Chi Fraternity at Purdue University as well as the Thirst Project, which is dedicated to helping provide safe, clean drinking water to African communities.
 Greg and his wife Lisa have four children and make their home in Noblesville.